Join the SEA Lab!

 What is it like to work in the SEA Lab?
 What is your mentorship style?

-My mentorship style is flexible and responsive to mentees' needs; mentees have previously described me as warm, calm, supportive, and willing to go the extra mile to support others.
 Working with an early-career faculty provides incredible opportunities to be involved in the early stages of developing a lab (e.g., often more opportunities to contribute to projects, earn authorship, get more hands-on mentorship, etc.).
 I was my advisor's first graduate student and working with her was one of the best decisions I have ever made!
 When deciding whether or not to accept an offer of admission to the SEA lab, you will have the opportunity to talk to others whom I have mentored closely.

 Do you have tips on how to apply?